 Information on paying by check or by credit card is found there also.

-For changes to your mailing address or email address, please contact Membership Chair Jayne Funk at this email address. or Friends of the Wild Flower Garden, Membership, P.O.
+For changes to your mailing address or email address, please contact Membership Chair Jayne Funk. or Friends of the Wild Flower Garden, Membership, P.O.
 Box 3793, Minneapolis, MN55403-0793.

 Maple Glen Hillside.
 Photo Kari Christianson

 for Marcella B. Carter from Darryl G. Carter.

 for Janet Hamilton from Janet Anderson.

 for Penny Jacobs from Leah Ann Arneson, Arnold Chasen, E. and A. Ibs, Jerome Ingber, Julie Scher.

 Robert W. and Joann M. Olson Chartiable Gift Fund